 Get Used to Being on Your Own

 Being homesick is a feeling that should be taken seriously, but it can also be temporary.
 Many candidates abroad experience this for a couple of weeks and then adjust to their environment soon after.

 Set weekly and daily goals for yourself, such as creating a routine before your internship or classes, or making at least one new friend each week.
 Focus more on absorbing your new environment and less on reminiscing with people back home (maybe call your family here and there to let them know you’re okay).

 Going abroad is an amazing opportunity, but it is okay to go through regular ups and downs while travelling.
+Learning to deal with loneliness abroad is part of the adventure.
 Remember that this is only a temporary part of your once-in-a-lifetime experience!

 There is no question that 2020 has been a troubling year for world travel.
 As we are reaching the middle of the year, many students have been left to wonder, “What do I do now?”.
 The Summer travel season, often the only time some choose to, or can, travel, has been dramatically shortened by Covid-19.